- <div style="background-image:url(/live/image/gid/29/width/1600/height/300/crop/1/29900_english_header_-_writing.rev.1450298140.png)"/>

 What was most enjoyable/memorable about studying English at Lake Forest College?

-My best experience from Lake Forest College was definitely studying literature, theatre, and art while abroad in London and Florence.
+My best experience from Lake Forest College was definitely studying literature, theater, and art while abroad in London and Florence.
 In addition to the thrill of exploring other countries, my on-site studies made everything I learned on campus feel tangible.
 Frescoes of the characters I’d studied in Ancient and Medieval Lit, for example, appeared all over Italy’s museums and cathedrals, so I was able to fuse my lit education with what I was learning about art to come to my own conclusions about Italian culture.

 That mindset, in general, captures my favorite part about being an English major—analyzing the history, art, and philosophy of different eras through the writings of those times while at the same time feeling connected to the authors at a human level.

 As for my most bizarre memory in the English department, my senior year, Lake Forest celebrated the hundredth anniversary of Marcel Proust’s Swann’s Way, and some of us performed a modernized version of a Monty Python Proust sketch.
-My character— a pink-clad cheerleader, whose name I believe was Perstephanie St. Augustine—gave an analysis of his work through interpretive dancing.
+My character—a pink-clad cheerleader, whose name I believe was Perstephanie St. Augustine—gave an analysis of his work through interpretive dancing.
 Although my part was ridiculous, a bunch of scholars asked me about my literary analysis at the reception afterward, which was intimidating (but enjoyable!) to say the least.

 Also, a friend and I once sang/rapped, “Rule, Britannia!” in 211, and I still have no idea how or why that happened.